nahom-d54/lecture-summerizer/COMPLETED.md

 ## 🎊 You're All Set!

 Your project foundation is solid and production-ready.
-Start building your AI Mental Health Companion features with confidence!
+Start building your Lecture Summarizer features with confidence!

 **Happy Coding! 🚀**